 Out of all the elements in an eCommerce website, the checkout page surpasses every other factor in terms of importance.
 It is the page that brings you conversions or you can say it is the place where visitors turn into customers.

-Your website might have an attractive layout and amazing products but it is only good enough to increase the traffic on your website.
+Your website might have an attractive layout and a user-friendly interface.
+You may even have a wide range of products but it is only good enough to increase the traffic on your website.
 Yes, it is important but none of it really matters if the high percentage of your website traffic is not making past the checkout page.

 To put it simply, it means a high cart abandonment rate which indicates that people are adding items to their cart but not showing the desire to purchase after they enter the checkout section.